sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab3.md

 ### Task 1: Import the YAML build definition

-In this task, you will add the YAML build definition that will be used to implement the Continuous Integration.
+In this task, you will add the YAML build definition that will be used to implement Continuous Integration.

 Let's start by importing the CI pipeline named **eshoponweb-ci.yml**.